-NextGEN Facebook (NGFB) provides the information that social websites need to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more — along with offering many of the most popular social sharing buttons!
+NextGEN Facebook (NGFB) gives you total control over the information social websites need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more — along with offering many of the most popular social sharing buttons!

 Quick List of Features